ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport defines a set of low-level communications features designed for client-server interactions that are initiated by Web clients.
-This document describes a protocol that can provide all of the capabilities of WebTransport over HTTP/2.
+This document describes a protocol that can provide many of the capabilities of WebTransport over HTTP/2.
 This protocol enables the use of WebTransport when a UDP-based protocol is not available.